Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/index.md

 ![](img/Define_the_Requirements_10.png)

-3. Change the 'Type' to 'User Story' for the requirements that let you edit this field.
+3. Change the 'Type' to 'User Story' for some of the requirements - in the example screenshot all requirements that are children (have a single diamond icon and a non bold name) are now user stories.
 4. Choose whatever values you like for the 'Importance' field for each of the requirements.
 5. Click the `Save` button.